ITensor/website/docs/cppv3/classes/indexset.md

-## IndexSet (and IQIndexSet)
+## IndexSet

 Container for storing indices.

-The following documentation refers to IndexSet, but also applies to IQIndexSet, which is implemented using the same template class.
-For IQIndexSet, just replace all usage of the `Index` type with the type `IQIndex`.

-* `IndexSet` is an alias for `IndexSetT<Index>`
-* `IQIndexSet` is an alias for `IndexSetT<IQIndex>`

-IndexSet and IQIndexSet are defined in "itensor/indexset.h".
+IndexSet is defined in "itensor/indexset.h".
 Also see "itensor/indexset_impl.h".
 An IndexSet is a subclass of Range which is defined in "itensor/tensor/range.h".

 ## Synopsis ##